The Philippines Right Now

 - Carry identification at all times, like a copy of your passport.

-- Be cautious of strangers offering friendship who may attempt extortion.
+- Be cautious of strangers offering friendship who may try to extort money.

-Always check your own government's official travel advice before travelling.
+Always check your own government's official travel advice before traveling.

 Money & Payments